SumiSastri/dev-blogs/docs/fullstack-JavaScript/part7-what-is-an-api-call.md

 HTTP refers to the standards, rules or protocols for these API calls.
 The secure encrypted way that data is transfered, is referred to as HTTPS (Hyper Text Transfer Protocol - Secure).

-This protocol is completed in the encryptation layer of the network layer using the SSL (Secure Sockets Layer) during the transportation of the data in the TLS (Transport Layer Security).
+This protocol is completed in the the TCP/IP (Transport Connection Protocol/ Internet Protocol) network layer.
+The network layer in itself is a layered system.
+The encryptation layer of the network layer TLS (Transport Layer Security - formerly known as a Secure Sockets Layer SSL) encrypts the data making an HTTPS request more secure from malicious actors compared with an HTTP request.

 HTTP & HTTPS enable documents to be transported to and from browsers and back-end databases.
 It is the basis of data-exchange on the web.